 Digital Twin Use Case: Softengi

-Softengi has developed a digital twin for Kalima Systems, a French company that produces embedded blockchain technology dedicated to Industrial Internet of Things (I-IoT).
+Softengi has developed a digital twin for Kalima Systems, a French company that produces embedded blockchain technology dedicated to the Industrial Internet of Things (I-IoT).

 Applications of Digital Twin in Utilities